 In 1978 about 1,200 puppets would be completed every day.
 When the weekly turnover exceeded £20,000, every employee received a percentage bonus in their pay packet.
 Team effort was required and rewarded.

 The image above is of four screen shots of a film made by an employee in 1966.
 The film depicts Bob taking you on a tour of the factory and these images show, the Display room was occupied by over a dozen large clowns and animals.
 On the far right is a still of Bob explaining the production process.
 In the next image along we can see Sid Long making final checks to one of the giant puppets.
 To see all these larger than life puppets in action, dancing around is a sight to behold.

-Photo above: Giant puppets in the mid 1950s.
+Photo above: Giant puppets in the summer of 1957.
 On the left is ‘Uncle Sam.’
 These were destined for Chicago USA.
 One hundred puppets made up a single Order, twenty-five of each puppet.
-The photo on the right, taken in 1980, is Bimbo in the factory reception.
+The photo on the right, taken in June 1980, is Bimbo in the factory reception.

 Exiting the Display room, down the stairs, there was the Packing and Dispatch Room headed by Pam Masters, where the Orders came in after being processed in the office.
 By the late 1970’s export Orders exceeded the home market considerably and a single order could consist of up to 200 cartons containing 48 puppets each, sometimes more.
 These would be loaded onto a container lorry twice a week and all the men in the factory, including Mr Pelham himself, would be called upon to help with loading the containers.